 The aims and objectives of GCSE history are to enable students to:

-- develop an awareness of why people, events and developments have been accorded historical significance and how and why different interpretations have been constructed about them
+- develop an awareness of why people, events and developments have been accorded historical significance and how and why different interpretations have been constructed about them; and

 What will I learn?